 The Colorado Chapter of the Women's Caucus for Art (WCA-CO)

 The local chapter of the national organization of the Women's Art Caucus.
-WCA-CO has currently forty-four member women artists working within the Front Range area of Colorado.
+WCA-CO has currently 53 member women artists working within the Colorado.
 We have been an active chapter of the national WCA since 1990 when board member Catherine Carilli founded the Colorado Chapter after moving to Colorado from Wisconsin where she had been an active member of that chapter.

 Our Mission Statement

-Create community through art, education, and social activism by:
+to create community through art, education, and social activism